 Some people like to plan, others like to do.
 Town centres need both.
-Plans only come to life if people create new businesses, organise shows, develop new buildings, market the town centre, clean the streets and deliver all the other actions in the plan.
+Plans only come to life if people create new businesses, organise events, develop new buildings, market the town centre, clean the streets and deliver all the other actions in the plan.

 Delivery is about real work on the ground: the nitty-gritty of realising the vision agreed in the plan.
 Some projects will involve bricks and mortar, like making streets friendlier for pedestrians and shoppers or repairing and bringing old buildings back to life.
 Other projects might be enterprise related initiatives, such as nurturing new businesses, organising pop-up shops or marketing the town centre.
 Still others might involve organising events or tackling antisocial behaviour.